Chlortetracycline: Contraindications

 Chlortetracycline for systemic use is contraindicated in animals with severe hepatic or renal impairment.
 Topical chlortetracycline must not be used on the udder of animals whose milk is intended for human consumption.

 Adverse effects

 Like other tetracyclines, chlortetracyclin can inhibit bone and tooth mineralization in growing and unborn animals, and color their teeth yellow or brown.
 It can also impair liver and kidney function.
-Allergic reactions are rare.
+Allergic reactions and photosensitization are also possible.

 Interactions

 Chlortetracycline may increase the anticoagulant activities of acenocoumarol.
 The risk or severity of adverse effects can be increased when chlortetracycline is combined with acitretin, adapalene, or alitretinoin.
 Aluminum phosphate and aluminum hydroxide can cause decreases in the absorption of chlortetracycline resulting in a reduced serum concentration and potentially a decrease in efficacy.
 The therapeutic efficacy of mecillinam (amdinocillin), amoxicillin, and ampicillin can be decreased when used in combination with chlortetracycline.
 Chlortetracycline may increase the neuromuscular blocking activities of atracurium besilate.